crosby9414/patent-search/README.md

 Notes

-The dataset (307 patents, 5% relevant) is not included due to proprietary restrictions.
-Prepare a similar CSV with titles, abstracts, and labels.
+The dataset (307 patents, 5% relevant) is included for testing.
+Preparing a similar CSV with titles, abstracts, and labels is also possible and desirable.
 Ensure compliance with EPO’s Fair Use Policy when using OPS API.
 For large datasets, consider batch processing to handle API limits.